auth0/auth0-spring-security-api/README.md

 ## Usage

-Inside a `WebSecurityConfigurerAdapter` you can configure your API to only accept `RS256` signed JWTs
+Inside a `WebSecurityConfigurerAdapter` you can configure your API to only accept `RS256` signed JWTs:

 ```java
 @EnableWebSecurity